Undescended Testes in Children

 Key Points

-the male testes have not passed down into the scrotal sac.
-This is a condition seen
+both of the male testes have not passed down into the scrotal sac.
+This is a

-- A baby is more at risk if he is born
+- A baby is more at risk if they are

-before 37 weeks of pregnancy (preterm), or has a family member with the
+born before 37 weeks of pregnancy (preterm).
+Or if they have a family member with

 condition.